Direct Access to the

 • Clamp: A device used to hold objects tightly together, similar to a latch but typically providing a more temporary or adjustable hold.

-• Lock: A mechanism for securing a door, hatch, or compartment, often used interchangeably with latch but sometimes implying a more complex or secure mechanism.
+• Lock: A mechanism for securing a door, hatch, or Compartment, often used interchangeably with latch but sometimes implying a more complex or secure mechanism.

 • Fastener: A general term for a device that holds components together, which includes bolts, screws, and latches.